January 6, 2015

 Consumers have evolved and so has marketing.

-People have grown intolerant to receiving unwanted marketing messages.
+Not just yourself, but many people have grown intolerant to receiving unwanted marketing messages.

-They can delete unwanted promotional emails.
+You can delete unwanted promotional emails.

-Such filtering ability has undeniably affected the success of traditional marketing strategies.
 These techniques rely on direct sales communication with the consumer such as traditional television, radio and print advertising, billboards, direct mail, cold calling and email marketing.

 They also rely on using other people’s mediums to get the message across – and you have to pay for the pleasure of doing so.
 This makes outbound marketing a costly exercise.